dfguan/purge_dups/README.md

 - Repeats: purge_dups has a limited ability to process repeats.

 ## FAQ
-**Q:** Can I use purge_dups with short reads?
+> **Q1** Can I use purge_dups with short reads?

-**A:** Yes, purge_dups does have a program to process Illumina reads, it's called **ngscstat** under the bin directory.
+Yes, purge_dups does have a program to process Illumina reads, it's called **ngscstat** under the bin directory.
 But I have not got time to test it.
 If you want to play with it, please follow this workflow:

 ```
 bwa mem $pri_asm $sr_1.fq $sr_2.fq | samtools view -b -o - > $sr.bam